Effective 11 July 2006

 Section 5.
 Removal from office.

-removal of the president from office.
-If the majority of voting members present approve the ballot request, Council members will be given 10 business days to vote, and two-thirds of the voting Council members must approve the removal.
+If a president fails to execute the duties of president as defined in Section 2 of this Article, the vice president/president-elect may advise the membership and request through a majority of voting members present a ballot for removal of the president from office.
+If the majority of voting members present approve the ballot request, Council members will be given 10 business days to vote, and two thirds of the voting Council members must approve the removal.

 Article V: Committees